Guangzhou Metro: Ridership under-prediction

-The first lines that were constructed, such as Lines 1, 2, and 8, used high capacity 6 car A-type trains in anticipation to heavy ridership.
+The first lines that were constructed, such as Lines 1, 2, and 8, used high capacity 6-car A-type trains in anticipation of heavy ridership.
 This choice later proved invaluable in the densely populated Guangzhou with all three aforementioned lines today having a peak daily usage of over 1 million passengers each.
 However, in the early days of operation, ridership of these lines was low.
 Ridership for Line 1 plateaued at 172000–176000 in the late 1990s and early 2000s even though it was projected to reach 290000 in 1998.
-The under utilization of these lines at the time allowed experts to insist using lower capacity trains on newer lines and even led to the Guangzhou government being criticized for overinflating ridership predictions to approve metro projects.
-Preference was given small-capacity trains and low-headway operation in the planning of later projects such as Lines 3, 5 and 6.
-Line 3 was to be built using smaller, lower capacity B-type rolling stock while Lines 5 and 6 was planned to use even lower capacity light metro four car L-type trains.
+The under utilization of these lines at the time allowed experts to insist on using lower capacity trains on newer lines and even led to the Guangzhou government being criticized for overinflating ridership predictions to approve metro projects.
+Preference was given to small-capacity trains and low-headway operation in the planning of later projects such as Lines 3, 5 and 6.
+Line 3 was to be built using smaller, lower capacity B-type rolling stock while Lines 5 and 6 were planned to use even lower capacity light metro four car L-type trains.

 Initially the trains of Line 3 would only be three cars long and planned to gradually be extended into six car trains in the long-term future.
 This was in line with the conservative ridership projections at the time, with the Airport Section of Line 3 predicted in 2007 to have a long term peak demand of just over 20,000 pphpd by 2034.
 These ideas would soon prove utterly shortsighted with Line 3 trains being plagued with extreme overcrowding with significant sections of the line over 100% capacity only a few years after opening.
 Line 3 was forced to adopt its final long term configuration of six-car trains and low headway operation only five years after opening.
 However, as of 2014, with continuing growth in passenger demand, many sections of Line 3 are still over 100% capacity even after conversion to six car trains and low headway operation.
 The section crossing the Pearl River between Kecun and Canton Tower stations is the most congested, reaching 136% capacity.
 In June 2017, the ridership of Line 3 averaged over 2 million passengers per day and on 1 March 2019 the line carried 2.54 million passengers in a single day.
 With the busiest section carrying over 60,000 pphpd of passenger volume in 2018.